 Stay Calm and Safe

 It’s easy to get worked up quickly and panic after an accident.
 However, do your best to stay calm and make sure you (and everything else) are safe.
 Move away from oncoming traffic and check yourself and others for injuries.
-Assess the situation so you can determine what actions to take.
+Assess the situation so you can determine what to do at the scene of your motorcycle accident.

 Get Emergency Medical Attention